jbiatek/BSGRulebook/rulebook.md

 Cards being discarded after being added to a Skill check do not count as being chosen by anyone.
 Playing a card into a Skill check does not count as discarding it.

 ### Trauma Tokens

-Trauma Tokens are used in the Ionian Nebula option.
+Trauma Tokens are used for the Ionian Nebula ending.
 Each one represents a hardship that the character is encountering and how the character reacted to it.
 The "benevolent" symbol represents compassion or belief in destiny.
 This can be beneficial to humans, but may alienate a Cylon from the other models.
 The "antagonistic" symbol represents bitterness or aggression, which can be harmful to human players.
 The "disaster" symbol represents a tragedy.

-When drawing a Trauma Token:
+When drawing Trauma Tokens:

-- Look at the token.
-If it is not a "disaster" token, keep it next to your character sheet face down with any other tokens and do not reveal it to anyone.
+- Look at the tokens.
+If they are not "disaster" tokens, keep them next to your character sheet face down with any other tokens and do not reveal them to anyone.
-- If it is a "disaster" token, reveal it.
+- If one is a "disaster" token, reveal it.
    - If you are a human player, your character is executed, and the "disaster" token is returned to the pool.
    - A revealed Cylon draws 2 more Trauma Tokens, then puts any "disaster" tokens back into the pool.
 (Note that those 2 new tokens could contain another "disaster", requiring 2 *more* tokens, etc.)